How to Build the Bed Bug Trap

-Paint the bottom of the litter box white (I used white gloss) so that the trapped bugs are easy to identify.
-I used fast drying paint and a hair dryer to speed up the process.
+- Paint the bottom of the litter box white (I used white gloss) so that the trapped bugs are easy to identify.
+I used fast-drying paint and a hairdryer to speed up the process.

-Once the paint has dried, cut the top of the box off so that edges are straight.
+- Once the paint has dried, cut the top of the box off so that the edges are straight.
 My top had a lip that would have made it difficult for the bed bugs to climb inside.

-This next part can be Dangerous as dry ice can severely burn your skin; use thick insulated gloves, grill thongs or pliers to handle the ice.
+- This next part can be dangerous as dry ice can severely burn your skin; use thick insulated gloves, grill thongs, or pliers to handle the ice.
 Placing dry ice in a sealed container without ventilation will cause pressure to build until the top blows.
-Dry ice releases carbon dioxide which could cause asphyxia so only use one of these traps per average sized room.
+Dry ice releases carbon dioxide, which could cause asphyxia, so only use one of these traps per average-sized room.
 A 1/3 gallon bug trap is said to be the equivalent of two adults sleeping.
 Keep away from children.

-The final step is to place the dry ice in the empty thermos, screw on the cap, open the spot half way and place it on the glass base inside the litter box around 10:00pm.
-Place the bed bug trap next to the bed.
+The final step is to place the dry ice in the empty thermos, screw on the cap, open the spot halfway, and place it on the glass base inside the litter box around 10:00 pm.
+Finally, set the bed bug trap next to the bed.

-Bed Bug Trap w Alka-Seltzer®
+Trap w Alka-Seltzer®

-Did you know that Alka-Seltzer when placed in water creates Carbon Dioxide (CO2), yup, those bubbles are filled with it and it’s the same stuff that tells bed bugs food is on the table (that being you!).
+Did you know that Alka-Seltzer, when placed in water, creates Carbon Dioxide (CO2)?
+Yup, those bubbles are filled with it, and it’s the same stuff that tells bed bugs food is on the table (that being you!).

-You’ll need a plastic litter box and materials used to finish the box (shown in the image used for the Dry Ice trap), wet sponge, disposable hand warmers, a plate and 4 Alka-Seltzer tablets and DE.
+You’ll need a plastic litter box and materials used to finish the box (shown in the image used for the Dry Ice trap), a wet sponge, disposable hand warmers, a plate, and 4 Alka-Seltzer tablets, and DE.
 Make the box as shown in the image above.
 Activate the hand warmer and place it in the center of the plate.
 Place the wet sponge on the hand warmer and then the tablets spaced evenly on the sponge.
 Now take the plate and everything that’s on it and place it inside the box.

-Note: Placing the tablets in room water will cause the CO2 to release much faster but won’t last nearly as long (you need to give them time).
+Note: Placing the tablets in room temperature water will cause the CO2 to release much faster but won’t last nearly as long (you need to give them time).

 I’ve Trapped Bed Bugs, Now What?